This guide provides a snapshot of the Department of Health and Human Services. Learn more with this list for navigating top DHHS grants!

 Success Tip: Highlight trauma-informed approaches and comprehensive support services beyond emergency shelter.

 P.S.
 DHHS grant applications require precise language and adherence to strict guidelines.
-GrantBoost’s AI assistant can help you generate compliant, compelling responses in minutes.
+Grantboost’s AI assistant can help you generate compliant, compelling responses in minutes.
 Try it free →

 Program Purpose: Provide comprehensive primary healthcare services to underserved communities.